The Girl Who Fell from the Sky

 Chosen by Barbara Kingsolver as the winner of the PEN/Bellwether Prize for best fiction manuscript addressing issues of social justice, The Girl Who Fell From the Sky has garnered rave reviews since its February 2010 publication.
 The Washington Post calls it "an auspicious debut" and named it one of the Best Novels of 2010.
 The Miami Herald says: "Durrow's powerful novel is poised to take a place among classics of the American experience."
 The Oregonian hails it as a Top 10 Book of 2010.
-The Girl Who Fell From the Sky is already a book club favorite, a New York Times Bestseller, a LA Times Bestseller List, an Indie Next Pick, a Pennie's Pick at Costco, and is now in its 12th printing in paperback.
+The Girl Who Fell From the Sky is already a book club favorite, a New York Times Bestseller, a USA Today Bestseller, a LA Times Bestseller, an Indie Next Pick, a Pennie's Pick at Costco, and is now in its 15th printing in paperback.

 This debut novel tells the story of Rachel, the daughter of a Danish mother and a black G.I. who becomes the sole survivor of a family tragedy.

 With her strict African American grandmother as her new guardian, Rachel moves to a mostly black community, where her light brown skin, blue eyes, and beauty bring mixed attention her way.
 Growing up in the 1980s, she learns to swallow her overwhelming grief and confronts her identity as a biracial young woman in a world that wants to see her as either black or white.